eclipse-tractusx/managed-simple-data-exchanger-backend/README.md

 #Description
 This repository is part of the overarching CatenaX project.

-DFT is a abreviation for Data Format Transform.
+DFT is an abbreviation for Data Format Transform.

 ##How to run
 DFT is a SpringBoot Java software project managed by Maven.